Ronan Point: Collapse

 At approximately 5:45 am on 16 May 1968, resident Ivy Hodge went into her kitchen in flat 90, a corner flat on the 18th floor of the building, and lit a match to light the gas stove for a cup of tea.
 The match sparked a gas explosion that blew out the load-bearing flank wall, which had been supporting the four flats above.
 The flank wall fell away, leaving the floors above Hodge's living room and bedroom unsupported, causing their collapse.
 Falling floor slabs from Hodge's floor and the floors above stacked onto the floors below, causing a progressive collapse of all of the floors of the living room portions of the south-east units of the building.

 The building had just opened, and three of the four flats immediately above Hodge's were unoccupied.
-Four of the 260 residents died immediately and seventeen were injured, including a young mother who was stranded on a narrow ledge when the rest of her living room disappeared.
+Four of the 260 residents died immediately and seventeen were injured and taken to hospital, of whom three were detained including a young mother who was stranded on a narrow ledge when the rest of her living room disappeared.
 Hodge survived, having been knocked unconscious in her kitchen by the blast.
 Leaking gas had collected in the hallway outside her kitchen, and the largest area of overpressure from the gas explosion's blast wave occurred at this concentration of gas in the hallway, causing the highest pressures of the blast wave to travel outward to the exterior flank wall uninterrupted.
 The existing overpressure in the kitchen as a result of the gas explosion's origin there blunted the higher overpressure caused by the hallway explosion, leaving the walls of the kitchen intact and sparing Hodge's life.
 Hodge's stove had also remained intact, and was taken to her new address.